piaudonn/SecurityNotifications/README.md

 ### Project description

-Consumer identity platforms are notifying their users when their password has changes, a suspicious logon is detected, or a new MFA method was added.
+Consumer identity platforms are notifying their users when their password has changed, a suspicious logon is detected, or a new MFA method was added.
 It is also a common practice in the insurance and financial industries.
 Yet, our enterprise solution Azure AD does not have these capabilities.

 This project is leveraging a combination of Logic Apps to enable customers to quickly set up those notifications using ready to go (and customizable) email templates.